cloudpassage/halo-scans-archiver/README.md

 scans stored in S3, define the AWS-oriented environment variables (AWS_S3_BUCKET, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) and don't worry about mounting in a directory for the retrieved scans.
 The S3 bucket must exist before running this tool.
 It doesn't attempt to create one for you.
+Follow the principle of least privilege: Only use an API key for AWS that has access to the S3 bucket you need to drop the scans into.

 ### Define the following environment variables: